 The vague, chaotic, sometimes downright bizarre dreams you have at night are not enough.
 But if you try to understand it, it can help you become who you are in your deepest being.

-You find yourself in situations you could never have imagined as an awake person: you play in your own incomprehensible film.
+You find yourself in situations you could never have imagined as an awake person.
+You play in your own incomprehensible film.
 It can be poetic, surreal, or romantic, but also terrifying.
 What can you do with such a bizarre scenario?
 There is often not a clear message immediately.

 Deep desire